michaelzhang114/max-msp-jitter-may-2019/README.md

 Independent study with <a href="https://ostrowski.info/">Matthew Ostrowski</a>

 # TODO:
+- check out patcher 12, variable names in sampler-voice
+-

+- thispoly~
+- poly~
-- 04: @val and operators
+- pound in send and receive
-- 05: rgb2luma - change order of trigger
-- 07: how the abs works
+- can't set send so gotta use forward
+- windowed fft
+- edge~
+- onebang
+- zsa library in package manager
+- do vocoding

 ## Session One